 - Artificial vitamins, such as folic acid and synthetic vitamin E at high doses indeed may long-term be bad for you.

-- The synthetic vitamins also often have artificial food dyes and questionable add-ins like preservatives and binders.
+- Synthetic vitamins also often have artificial food dyes and questionable add-ins like preservatives and binders.
 Read my folate versus folic acid post for more information.

 - Even brands with the name “nature” or “natural” in the title may not be of good quality.